MarcoSchermers/gameday-api-docs/gameday-files/game.md

 #### <a name="gtype">Type</a>

 `type` identifies game type.
-It has one of eight values:
+It has one of the following values:

  + `E` -- Exhibition
  + `S` -- Spring Training